To explore our comprehensive SMFA at Tufts website, click here.

 Museum of Fine Arts

-As a student at the SMFA at Tufts, you will have unparalleled access to the Museum of Fine Arts, Boston – the second largest art collection in North America.
+As a student at SMFA at Tufts, you will have unparalleled access to the Museum of Fine Arts, Boston – the second largest art collection in North America.
 Our urban campus, located next to the MFA, means you’ll have the opportunity to not only study great works of art but to physically interact with them.
-The SMFA at Tufts was originally founded as the educational wing of the Museum of Fine Arts (MFA) and has a 142-year history of educating artists and promoting public engagement with the visual arts across cultures and movements.
+SMFA at Tufts was originally founded as the educational wing of the MFA and has a 142-year history of educating artists and promoting public engagement with the visual arts across cultures and movements.

-Today, the partnership between the SMFA at Tufts and the MFA continues to grow.
-Our students can submit work for the annual Students Curate Students show at the MFA and, as a graduate of the SMFA at Tufts program, you’ll be eligible to apply for the SMFA Traveling Fellowship – which supports travel, exploration, and research for SMFA at Tufts alumni.
+Today, the partnership between SMFA at Tufts and the MFA continues to grow.
+Our students can submit work for the Students Curate Students show at the MFA and, as a graduate of the SMFA at Tufts program, you’ll be eligible to apply for the SMFA Traveling Fellowship – which supports travel, exploration, and research for SMFA at Tufts alumni.
 Former Traveling Fellow winners includes Nan Goldin, Ellen Gallagher, Omer Fast, Doug and Mike Starn, and, most recently, Gonzalo Fuenmayor, Sean Townley, Daniela Rivera, and Maia Lynch.
 We are already looking forward to seeing work from the most recent group of Traveling Fellows which includes graduates from our BFA, 5-year BFA + BA/BS Combined Degree, and Masters of Fine Arts programs; this fall, one of these artists will be selected for a solo exhibition within the MFA!